Don't wait for the flu to strike—shield yourself and your family! Stay ahead, stay healthy, get the flu shot early!

 Getting vaccinated needs only a 15-minute visit

-At FirstMed, we aim to provide you with the most up-to-date and effective flu vaccines available for children and adults:
+At FirstMed, we strive to provide the newest and most effective flu vaccines for both children and adults.
+See below for what we provide at our clinic and their availability.

 - A/Croatia/10136RV/2023 (H3N2)-like strain

 Equip yourself with key information about the flu vaccine.
 This quick guide will help you understand why it’s important, the benefits, and how it can affect your health and the community.
-Be prepared to see how getting your flu shot is a simple yet powerful way to protect yourself and those around you!
+Be prepared, and discover how getting the flu shot is a simple yet powerful way to protect yourself and those around you!

 What are the advantages of getting the influenza vaccination?